Boyce, Virginia: Railroad

 The Boyce Railroad Station is thus an example of a rare instance where the citizens of the community wanted a larger and more pretentious facility than what the railroad company was willing to provide, and helped to fund the construction of the building themselves.

 It appears that the N&W owned the building, although there is a metal sign on the central part of the station's polygonal bay that identifies its location as "H-461-A" and one that says "Not N&W".
 According to oral tradition, this means that the N & W did not own the building.
 However, when Mr. Kenneth Gilpin, Jr., purchased the building in the 1950s, he bought it from the Norfolk and Western.
 Since then the building has conveyed through several owners.
 The land on which the building sits, however, is still owned by the railway and is only leased to the owner of the building.

 In recent years, several of the more substantial railroad stations on the Norfolk and Southern line in the Lower Shenandoah Valley have been demolished.
-The Boyce train station is thus one of a few surviving examples of a large and elegant station in this pan of Virginia.
-It is definitely the finest surviving one in Clarke County, as the Berryville station was demolished in the late 1980s.
-Not only is the Boyce train station a reminder of the influence of the railroad on this area, it is a testament to the hard work of the local citizens who partially paid for its construction.
+The Boyce train station is thus one of a few surviving examples of such a station in this pan of Virginia, as the Berryville station was demolished in the late 1980s.